actions-marketplace-validations/Aderinom_rust-all-action/README.md

       - uses: aderinom/rust-all-action@v1
 ```

-If you prefer running seperate jobs, use following config:
+If you prefer running seperate jobs (not really reccomended because of build overhead), use following config:

 ```yaml
 jobs: